rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 	_Adding a database as a data source_

 1. In the **Server Address** box, enter "SERVER_NAME.database.windows.net" (without quotation marks), where SERVER_NAME is the name you assigned to the database server in the previous lab.
 Make sure **Server** is selected as the **Authentication Type**, and enter the admin user name and password that you specified in the previous lab for logging in to the database.
 In **Database To Connect To**, enter the name you assigned to the database in the previous lab.
-Scroll down and enter the following statement into the **Query** box:
+Next, scroll down and enter the following statement into the **Query** box:

 	```
 	SELECT * FROM dbo.Paintings